[ PILLAR 5 / SELLING WITHOUT CHASING ]

 How do buyers make decisions without ever talking to anyone?

-They research in private until the decision is essentially made, then contact only the finalist.
-The data has been stacking up for years: SparkToro found fewer than one in three Google searches now sends a visitor to any website, and Pew Research found that when an AI summary answers a query, users click a traditional result in just 8% of visits and the summary's sources only 1% of the time.
-Reading the answer is the behavior; the click, and the call, are increasingly optional.
+Buyers make decisions without talking to anyone by researching in private until the decision is essentially made, then contacting only the finalist.
+The data has been stacking up for years: SparkToro found fewer than one in three Google searches now sends a visitor to any website, and Pew Research found that when an AI summary answers a query, users click a traditional result in just 8% of visits (and the summary's sources only 1% of the time).

 Which offers can sell without a call, and which still need one?

-A useful test for your own stack: if an offer requires multiple calls to close, either its scope is genuinely bespoke or your assets are leaving questions unanswered.
+A useful test for your own stack: if an offer takes multiple calls to close, either its scope is genuinely bespoke or your assets are leaving questions unanswered.
 The second problem is fixable this month.

 How do I start moving toward call-free selling?